Sprint (running): History

+Writing in 1838, the Hawaiian intellectual, David Malo, described foot-races which were part of traditional Hawaiian culture.
+The participants were called Kukini, meaning swift-runners, and they trained with task-specific physical training exercises and ate a specialised diet.
+Malo states 'The runner was first exercised in walking on his toes, without touching the heel of the foot to the ground.
+Then he was set to running, at first for a short distance at a moderate pace.
+Finally he was made to run at full speed for great distances.
+While in training they were denied poi and all soggy, heavy food, but were fed on rare-done flesh of the fowl and roasted vegetables, taro, sweet-potato, bread-fruit, etc.' The sprinters had to race from a starting point to a flag on a pole.
+Bets were placed on the runners by the spectators.
+These runners were also employed as messengers for civil and military matters.

-Sprint races were part of the original Olympic Games in the 7th century B.C. as well as the first modern Olympic Games which started in the late 19th century (Athens 1896) and featured the 100 meters and 400 meters.
+The first modern Olympic Games started in the late 19th century (Athens 1896) and featured the 100 metres and 400 metres.
 Athletes started both races from a crouched start (4-point stance).
 In both the original Olympics and the modern Olympics, only men were allowed to participate in track and field until the 1928 games in Amsterdam, Netherlands.
-The 1928 games were also the first games to use a 400-meter track, which became the standard for track and field.
+The 1928 games were also the first games to use a 400-metre track, which became the standard for track and field.

 The modern sprinting events have their roots in races of imperial measurements which were later altered to metric: the 100 m evolved from the 100-yard dash, the 200 m distance came from the furlong (or 1/8 mile), and the 400 m was the successor to the 440-yard dash or quarter-mile race.

 Technological advances have always improved sprint performances (i.e., starting blocks, synthetic track material, and shoe technology).
 In 1924, athletes used a small shovel to dig holes to start the race.
-The world record in the 100-meter dash in 1924 was 10.4 seconds, while in 1948, (the first use of starting blocks) was 10.2 seconds, and was 10.1 seconds in 1956.
+The world record in the 100-metre dash in 1924 was 10.4 seconds, while in 1948, (the first use of starting blocks) was 10.2 seconds, and was 10.1 seconds in 1956.
 The constant drive for faster athletes with better technology has brought man from 10.4 seconds to 9.58 seconds in less than 100 years.

 Track events were measured with the metric system except for the United Kingdom and the United States until 1965 and 1974 respectively.
 The Amateur Athletic Association (AAU) decided to switch track and field in the U.S. to the metric system to finally make track and field internationally equivalent.
-Before this, American athletes could only qualify for world records at international events and Olympic Games.